-• Offenses relating to obstruction of justice (including accessory after the fact under Pen C §32), perjury or subornation of perjury, or bribery of a witness; and a first offense to help an immediate family member).
+\bullet Offenses relating to obstruction of justice (including accessory after the fact under Pen C §32), perjury or subornation of perjury, or bribery of a witness; and

+• Using fraudulent documents to obtain an immigration benefit (except for a first offense to help an immediate family member).
 8 USC 1101(a)(43)(F)-(G), (P), (R)-(S).